nandumate/Wedding-Planner/README.md

-Wedding Planner Website
+💍 Wedding Planner Website 💐
-Description
-Our Wedding Planner Website is a one-stop solution designed to help couples plan their dream wedding effortlessly and beautifully.
-Whether you're organizing a grand celebration or an intimate gathering, this website provides all the tools and resources you need to make your special day memorable and stress-free.
+Welcome to Wedding Planner, your one-stop platform for designing, organizing, and managing your dream wedding!
+Whether you’re planning a grand celebration or an intimate gathering, this website offers all the tools and resources to make your special day stress-free and truly memorable.

+📖 Table of Contents
+✨ Key Features
+🛠️ Technologies Used
+🚀 How It Works
+🎯 Why Choose Us?
+📄 License
-Key Features
+✨ Key Features
-🌟 Elegant Design Themes
+🌸 Elegant Design Themes
-Browse through various wedding themes and styles to create the perfect aesthetic for your big day.
+Choose from a variety of stunning themes and styles to match your wedding vision.

 📋 Vendor Management
-Easily find and book trusted vendors for photography, catering, decor, and more.
+Easily find and book reliable vendors for catering, photography, decor, and more.

 📝 Guest List Organizer
-Keep track of your guest list, manage RSVPs, and organize seating arrangements effortlessly.
+Manage RSVPs, track your guest list, and organize seating arrangements effortlessly.

-💰 Budget Planning
+💰 Budget Tracker
-Manage your wedding expenses with a detailed budget tracker to stay within your financial plan.
+Plan and monitor your expenses to stay on track with your financial goals.

 🕒 Timeline Scheduler
-Plan your wedding day itinerary with a simple-to-use timeline tool to ensure everything runs smoothly.
+Create a detailed timeline to ensure your big day runs smoothly.

 🎀 Customization Options
-Personalize every aspect of your wedding, from invites to decor, to match your vision perfectly.
+Personalize every detail, from invitations to decor, for a wedding that’s uniquely yours.

-Why Choose Our Website?
-User-Friendly Interface: Simplifies wedding planning for couples and families.
-All-in-One Solution: Combines all essential tools and resources in a single platform.
+🛠️ Technologies Used
+HTML5: For structuring the website content.
+CSS3: To design a visually appealing and user-friendly interface.
+JavaScript: To add interactivity and dynamic functionality.
+🚀 How It Works
+Browse and Customize
+Explore themes, ideas, and tools to personalize your wedding.

-Mobile-Friendly: Plan and manage your wedding anytime, anywhere.
+Plan and Organize
-Comprehensive Resources: Access tips, guides, and inspiration for every stage of planning.
+Use the platform to manage vendors, guest lists, budgets, and timelines.

+Stay On Track
+Access all your wedding plans on the go with a user-friendly and mobile-re